hozmaster/dwk-cutlass/README.md

-# Exercise 3.6 The project, step 15 (GCKE & Github actions)
+# Exercise 3.7 The project, step 16 (GCKE & Github actions)

- Task: Setup automatic deployment for the project as well (Github actions to GCKE)
+ Task: Improve the deployment so that each branch creates a separate environment.

 ## Folders